Epembe Constituency: Politics

 As is common in all constituencies of former Owamboland, Namibia's ruling SWAPO Party has dominated elections since independence.
+In the 2004 regional election SWAPO candidate Johannes Nakwafila received 4,731 of the 4,750 votes cast.

-It won the 2015 regional election uncontested, as no opposition party fielded a candidate.
+SWAPO won the 2015 regional election uncontested, as no opposition party fielded a candidate.
 The 2020 regional election was also won by the SWAPO candidate.
 Matheus Nanghama received 3,136 votes, far ahead of Immanuel Kashona of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, who obtained 279 votes.